 How does page latency affect viewability?

-- Using a mobile-friendly and responsive design – It is quite obvious that increasing mobile web ad viewability is directly linked with the mobile friendliness and responsiveness of your site.
+- Using a mobile-friendly and responsive design – It is quite obvious that increasing mobile web ad viewability is directly linked with the mobile-friendliness and responsiveness of your site.
 Responsive design also ensures that the ads fit various browsers.
 You can serve responsive ads using Google Ad Manager.

-- Using optimal mobile ad formats and sizes – Optimal sizes for viewability on the mobile web include 300X250 (Inline Rectangle), 320X100 (Large Mobile Banner), 200X200 (Small Square Banner), amongst others.
+- Using optimal mobile ad formats and sizes – Optimal sizes for viewability on the mobile web include 300X250 (Inline Rectangle), 320X100 (Large Mobile Banner), and 200X200 (Small Square Banner), amongst others.
 Using the right ad format is also necessary.
 Sticky ads have shown good performance when it comes to viewability, as they tend to remain fixed within the viewport irrespective of where the user scrolls.
 To learn more about sticky ads, refer to our detailed article.

 Native ads are another format that you might use, which can help improve mobile web ad viewability.
 Native ads are cohesive with your website’s design and do not disrupt the user experience, intermingling with the site’s content naturally.
 You can learn more about mobile native ads here.